 Heparin necrosis can however occur in the absence of these antibodies and the mechanism may then be less clear.
 Blood tests are also be done for clotting factors, protein C and protein S (usually normal).

 It is the combination of the clinical presentation and these results that makes the diagnosis.

 Subcutaneous provocation tests should not be performed when there has been skin necrosis.

 Generally ceasing the heparin injections promptly leads to recovery.
 Wound care involves cleaning and dressing areas of skin loss, with appropriate pain relief.
 Sometimes surgery is required to remove the dead skin and a skin graft may be performed if this is extensive, resulting in a more prolonged recovery time.
-If anticoagulation is still required then an alternative drug should be used and this may include aspirin, warfarin, hirudins or unfractionated heparin, depending on the cause of the heparin necrosis.
-If HIT is excluded a change in heparin type may be used safely.
+If anticoagulation is still required, an alternative drug should be used.
+This may include aspirin, warfarin, hirudins or unfractionated heparin, depending on the cause of the heparin necrosis.
+If HIT is excluded, a change in heparin type may be used safely.

 Heparin necrosis may rarely be fatal from complications of large areas of skin loss in severe cases or, if heparin is not ceased immediately and replaced by an appropriate anti-coagulant in HIT, due to clots developing internally.

 - Heparin-induced thrombocytopenia syndrome – the formation of an antibody-heparin-platelet complex can activate the clotting process resulting in clots in small blood vessels of the skin.
 These blood vessels are blocked by the clots so the surface skin does not receive an adequate blood supply and dies.

 - Type III hypersensitivity syndrome (Arthus Reaction/Phenomenon) - immune complexes in the blood vessel wall may stimulate inflammation of the blood vessels (vasculitis), which then affects the blood supply to the surface skin.